-Justin Martin’s latest is Rebel Souls: Walt Whitman and America’s First Bohemians (Da Capo Press, 2014).
-This is the first book ever written about a colorful, decadent, and immensely influential artists’ circle that hung out at Pfaff’s saloon in NYC during the 1850s.
-Among its members: a young Walt Whitman; trailblazing stand-up comic Artemus Ward, psychedelic drug explorer Fitz Hugh Ludlow, and the brilliant brazen Adah Menken, who achieved worldwide fame for her “Naked Lady” routine.
+Martin’s specialty is American history, meticulously researched, but delivered in a narrative style that’s akin to fiction.
+His most recent is Rebel Souls: Walt Whitman and America’s First Bohemians (Da Capo, 2014), the first book ever written about a decadent and incredibly influential artists’ circle that hung out at Pfaff’s saloon in NYC during the 1850s.
+Among its members: a young Walt Whitman; Artemus Ward, America’s first standup comic; psychedelic drug pioneer Fitz Hugh Ludlow; and Adah Isaacs Menken, an actress notorious for her “Naked Lady” act.

-Martin is the author of three previous books, including Genius of Place: The Life of Frederick Law Olmsted (Da Capo, 2012).
-Genius is the amazing story of the pioneering landscape architect of Central Park, who also happened to be a Civil War hero, fervent abolitionist, and crusading journalist.
-Martin’s other books are Greenspan: The Man Behind Money (Perseus Publishing, 2000) and Nader: Crusader, Spoiler, Icon (Basic, 2002).
+Earlier efforts include Genius of Place: The Life of Frederick Law Olmsted (Da Capo, 2011).
+Genius tells the story of one of the most important figures in the history of America.
+Olmsted was a fervent abolitionist, noted journalist, Civil War hero, early environmentalist, and the landscape architect behind New York’s Central Park, Boston’s Emerald Necklace, Stanford University, the Biltmore Estate and dozens of other green spaces around the U.S. Martin’s other books are Greenspan: The Man Behind Money (Perseus Publishing, 2000) and Nader: Crusader, Spoiler, Icon (Perseus, 2002).

 All of Martin’s books have been reviewed widely and well, drawing raves in publications including the Washington Post, Miami Herald, San Francisco Chronicle, Christian Science Monitor, and Vanity Fair.
 Martin’s bestselling Greenspan bio was chosen as a notable book by the New York Times Book Review.
-Rebel Souls was picked as one of the best books of 2014 by the Kansas City Star.
+Rebel Souls was selected as the outstanding biography of 2014 by the Victoria Society, New York, was a finalist for the Marfield Prize, and was picked as one of the best books of 2014 by both the Kansas City Star and Choice magazine.

 Martin is frequently called upon to give speeches, especially about Olmsted, a vitally important American historical figure whose influence is still felt across the nation.
 (Here’s a video of a speech Martin gave at the prestigious National Book Festival in Washington, D.C.)